The Arboretum is a popular, much-loved landscape for photographers. Photography for personal noncommercial use is allowed without a permit.

 You may purchase a one-session permit for $30.
-This is ideal for a one-time photo shoot of an individual or families.
+This is ideal for a one-time photo shoot of an individual or family.
 You must have a permit for each session with each client.

 You may purchase an annual permit for $300 per year.
 The annual permit allows multiple sessions for one year starting from the permit purchase date.
 This is ideal for professional photographers and others who regularly use the Arboretum as a photo shoot location.
+An annual permit covers one photographer.
+A business with multiple photographers shooting different clients concurrently need permits for each photographer.
 Please contact us for conditions before purchasing an annual permit.

 - Photographers and clients must stay on trails or lawn areas at all times.
 No walking into garden beds, climbing rock walls, climbing trees, or going off trail.

 - Pets are not allowed anywhere at the Arboretum.